 (Girl, 11 years)

 The games used and fun experienced by children in this programme, and in particular this pillar, should not be underestimated.
 Cavanagh discusses a comparative study where the concept of ‘gamification’ is considered and its impact on students goal setting, he observes, “students who experienced the gamified model were more likely to think about their goals … and more likely reach out to others for social support … they were also less scared and upset …” (2019, p. vii).
-This notion of the importance of games and fun is supported in by others.
+This notion of the importance of games and fun is supported by others.
 Three important requirements for effective goal setting have been identified as, firstly, a sustained effort, secondly, it needs to be a joyful and exciting and finally, diverse conditions should exist (Boyatzis & Howard, 2015).

 In the Kaupapa Māori framework, the value of seeking goals is stressed, particularly in relation to Tino Rangatiratanga, a pivotal principle honoured in the Te Tiriti o Waitangi.
 In the Māori version of the Te Tiriti o Waitangi this principle, among others, is embodied and goes straight to the heart of Kaupapa Māori (Pihama et al., 2002).
 Pihama highlights how this principle reinforces “… the goal of seeking more meaningful control over one’s own life and well-being (2002, p.
 34).”